Is moving insurance worth it?

 Will my current insurance cover my move?

 Your homeowners insurance, renters insurance or condo insurance might cover part of your move.
 It’s a good idea to check with your insurance company to see what’s covered.
-Some insurance companies cover a move in the following ways:
+Some insurance companies offer the following moving coverage:

 - Coverage for belongings not at home